 |Y6||World War II:Locating places involved in the war and examining the impact on human migration.||Fairtrade: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water||Volcanoes/Earthquakes :Locating places involved in the war and examining the impact on human migration.|

-Please click on the link to view our Geography Policy on our Policies page.
+For more information please click on the link to view our Geography Policy on our Policies page.

 Examples Of Learning